ekomsSavior/HELLFIRE/README.md

   - Works with: SpeedTalk, T-Mobile, AT&T Go, etc.

   - Must support outgoing SMS (not just data)

-  - Use fake name + prepaid gift card

   - Activate SIM at provider site